All I Wanted to Speak About CAT

 In July-August, Nikhil offered me a visit to IIMB campus and I declined his offer, told him that I'd only come when you'd (IIMB) send me a formal communication.
 He laughed but I know deep inside, he understood what I wanted.
 I remember avoiding Bannerghatta Road altogether for almost 2.5 years, I once ended up not joining my office folks at some resort, since the only road leading to resort would have made me see IIMB on the way.
 Crazy right?
 Not to someone in love.

 Meanwhile, Avi became a partner in crime and started taking mock tests for CAT religiously.
 We used to take tests together at night and then eat maggi before sleeping at 3-4 am.
-It was during this time, I gained more than 10+ kgs and not worry about it.
+It was during this time, I gained more than 10+ kgs and decided not to worry about it.

 And then the exam season began.
 My CAT center was 53 kms away from my house.
-Sumair was helpful enough to take me to the center on scooty, and bring me back to my den alive.
+Sumair was helpful enough to take me to the center on scooty, and bring me back to my den, alive.
 I was confident this time to bell the CAT.
 On my way back, I decided to drop Sumair to his home first and we were sipping tea at a tapri near his home.
 He is someone who knows nothing about CAT but knows how passionate I was about some college on Bannerghatta Road.
 He looked into my eye and asked me if I am going to get in 'the' college?
 I nodded, ate something and left for my place.
 By the time I reached home, I had 40+ missed calls from friends (now seniors) asking me how are things now?

 IIFT was taken in very light mood when I caught up with a few classmates from engineering at exam center.
 But, I decided to buck up for XL soon after I was done with IIFT.
 This time, CAT answer key was released and people were calculating their marks for CAT.
 I did not.
 Nor did my friends.
 Why should I?
 My logic was to check directly in the result PDF and not spoil my mood and weekdays.
 Avi and I continued preparing a lot from all Decision Making sources for XAT.